 In 2021, after more than 30 years on the Sunset Strip, the Hornburg Jaguar dealership was sold.
 The dealership relocated to La Brea Avenue and the Sunset Boulevard property was purchased by Faring, a West Hollywood-based developer, and its partners.
 Faring has announced plans to replace the dealership building and adjacent surface parking lot with a creative office building that features innovative digital signage.
 The City of West Hollywood has embarked on a program of new digital billboards and signage on Sunset Boulevard.
 9176 Sunset would serve as the Western anchor of this “Sunset Arts and Advertising Program.”

-Many have made the case that the Cock ‘n Bull’s tenancy at this site makes it historic.
-On several occasions, the structure has been studied by the City of West Hollywood and numerous architectural historians.
-All have ruled it ineligible for historic building status.
-Eligibility is based primarily on the condition of the exterior character defining features.
-Sadly, the buildings’ architectural features were irrevocably altered or altogether removed when Hornburg remodeled the building in the late 1980s.
+Although both original buildings are around 90 years old and a convincing case could be made that the Cock ‘n Bull’s 50 year run was historic, the site is ineligible for preservation.
+Eligibility is based primarily on the condition of the exterior, and the buildings’ architectural features were irrevocably altered when Hornburg combined them in the late 1980s.
 Local historians and historic-preservation experts have unanimously agreed that there’s nothing remaining from the original exterior.
 (Full disclosure, I prepared one of those research findings.)

 9176 Sunset